pgpkg/pgpkg/docs/pages/manual.md

 ### `Schemas`

-`Schemas` is a list of one or more schema names that your package will be installed into. pgpkg requires all your code and tables to be declared only in these schemas.
-The schemas listed in this clause are created automatically by `pgpkg`.
+`Schemas` lists the schema names that your package will be installed into. pgpkg requires all your code and tables to be declared only in these schemas.

+`pgpkg` automatically creates each schema exactly as it is named here.
+Schema names can use almost any characters, and are therefore **case-sensitive**.

+Schema names with uppercase or non-alphanumeric characters will generally need to be explicitly quoted in your SQL scripts.
+For example, with this configuration:

+    Schemas = [ "wordy schema name" ]

+your SQL would need to look like this:

+    create table "wordy schema name".table_name (
+      ...
+    );

 ### `Extensions`